 - Click for a detailed list of criteria by program category

-- Click here to download a copy of the KCMA ESP 06-16 standard or ESP 01-19
+- Click here to download a copy of the KCMA standard ESP 01-19 or ESP 01-20

-We are committed to promoting conservation and the intelligent use of our natural resources
+- We are committed to promoting conservation and the responsible use of our natural resources

-Use of the ESP seal for display on cabinets as well as in advertising & promotional literature.
+- Use of the ESP seal for display on cabinets as well as in advertising and promotional literature.
 The ESP program is periodically audited by ANSI for program compliance